-Warm Start - logic application is started and retained variables are loaded (default) \\.
+Warm Start - logic application is started and retained variables are loaded (default) .
 Hot Restart - Only supported with battery backed RAM option and in Redundancy configuration!

-\\ Note: RTU32N has 4kB NV FRAM for retained variables (eg. 1000x 32bit values).
-If a larger amount of variables need to be retained, they can be managed using a SD card with the F\SAVERETAIN and F\LOADRETAIN function blocks.
+Note: RTU32M has 4kB NV FRAM for retained variables (e.g., 1000x 32bit values).
+If a larger number of variables need to be retained, they can be managed using a SD card with the F_SAVERETAIN and F_LOADRETAIN function blocks.